 The power of words to change reality is clearer in a human context.
 Some words, like “I love you” or “I’m sorry,” only have power if they are sincerely believed and acted upon.
 But other words have a real effect no matter whether or not the listener believes them — “we’re pleased to accept you to our University” or “You’re fired!”
 Among the latter group are some of the most beautiful words in the Church’s language: “I absolve thee...” and “This is my body.”

-Scientists like to pride themselves on their adherence to the hard facts and the cold equations, but the heat generated around the status of Pluto is only the latest example of how science is also strongly influenced by human words.
+Scientists like to pride themselves on their adherence to the hard facts and the cold equations, but the heat generated around the status of Pluto is a classic example of how science is also strongly influenced by human words.
 And that’s only to be expected.
 Science is a human activity, motivated by love and awe and joy, the emotions that science is capable of inspiring in the human soul.

-This past Saturday another set of words has produced a change, real and human, in my own life.
-With a few dozen words, my orbit and status have been defined.
-I have taken my final vows as Jesuit brother.
+And on a certain Saturday in September, another set of words produced a change, real and human, in my own life.
+With a few dozen words, my orbit and status was redefined, when I took my final vows as Jesuit brother.

 [It's hard to believe that the Mars Meteorite craziness is now almost 25 years past.
 Even harder to accept that I have been a Jesuit for 30 years, and that final vows happened in 2006, more than ten years ago...]